-Other temptations when studying online include social media, your smartphone, and even your inbox.
+Other temptations when working online include social media, your smartphone, and even your inbox.
 Instead of “banning” them and then checking them mindlessly, set specific times to check without interrupting your workflow.

 Whether you’re a night owl or an early riser, use the times when you feel best to get the most focused work done.

-One example of this may be scheduling all the tidying up and proofreading for Friday if you don’t think you’ll be able to write a paper then.
-After a while of online training, you’ll learn your rhythms and figure out a routine that feels good where you can produce your best work.
+One example of this may be scheduling all the tidying up and proofreading for Friday if you don’t think you’ll be able to write comments on assignment submissions then.
+After a while of managing online training, you’ll learn your rhythms and figure out a routine that feels good where you can produce your best work.
 Stick to it!